marcopxt/AGBT2025/README.md

-Ouput from the analyses for AGBT 2025 of the abstract "Enhancing breeding efficiency: assessing the impact of SimpleMating algorithm for long-term genetic gain and diversity".
+Ouput from the analyses for AGBT 2025 of the abstract **"Enhancing breeding efficiency: assessing the impact of SimpleMating algorithm for long-term genetic gain and diversity"**.